davefearon/engblog/_posts/2013-04-09-converting-to-and-from-google-map-tile-coordinates-in-postgis.md

 - sql
 ---

 Google Maps' system of power-of-two tiles has become a defacto standard, widely used by all sorts of web mapping software.
 I've found it handy to use as a caching scheme for our data, but the PostGIS calls to use it were getting pretty messy, so I wrapped them up in a few functions.
-The code is up at https://github.com/petewarden/postgis2gmap, and here's a quick rundown:
+The code is up at <a href="https://github.com/petewarden/postgis2gmap" target="_blank">https://github.com/petewarden/postgis2gmap</a>, and here's a quick rundown:

 **tile_indices_for_lonlat(lonlat geography, zoom_level int)**